Last Updated on August 25, 2022.

-- Hedgehogs are not naturally offensive or aggressive to either perceived or real danger; instead, they are instinctively very defensive, because their primary concern in life is survival!
+- Hedgehogs are not naturally offensive or aggressive to either perceived or real dangers.
+Instead, they are instinctively defensive, because their primary concern in life is survival!

 - Hedgehogs are shy and can easily feel threatened when confronted with something new, different, or startling in their environment.

-- Moreover, hedgehogs were first introduced into the pet trade in the early 1990’s and have not been domesticated as long as other pets.1, 2
+- Because hedgehogs were first introduced into the pet trade in the early 1990s, they have not been domesticated as long as other pets.1, 2

-- Most breeders try to continually breed for increasingly friendly hedgehogs.
+- Most breeders try to continually breed for increasingly friendly hedgehog bloodlines.

-- Hedgehogs that are mildly threatened or startled will simply lower their visor or the spines on their forehead to protect their eyes.
+- When mildly threatened or startled, a hedgehog will simply lower its visor or the spines on its forehead to protect its eyes.

-- The most obvious hedgehog defense is to curl up in a ball and use its spines to protect its head and vulnerable underbelly.
+- The hedgehog’s most obvious defense is to curl up in a ball and use its spines to protect its head and vulnerable underbelly.

-- Huffing or puffing is the hedgehogs’ way to appear more threatening than they really are, and to ward off potential harm.
+- Huffing or puffing is the hedgehog’s way to ward off potential harm by appearing more threatening than it really is.

 - Hedgehogs can click or pop as a way to poke human hands or any other critters that aren’t intimidated by the huffing and puffing.

-- Hedgehogs that feel threatened may use their visor or forehead spines to ram or lunge into something in order to poke the offender.
-This behavior may hurt but is not typically harmful to humans.
-This action is more unusual than normal.
+- A hedgehog that feels threatened might use its visor or forehead spines to ram or lunge into something and poke it.
+This behavior may hurt but is not typically harmful to humans and is more unusual than normal.